Practical resources forPolymer Clay Makers

 Read the build

-Polymer Clay Creative Block for Sellers: The Bestseller Trap and Real Resets
+Polymer Clay Creative Block and the Bestseller Trap

 The block that stops sellers is usually not 'no ideas.'
 It is being trapped by the one design everyone buys, or staring at orders you no longer want to make.
 This guide names the seller-specific triggers and gives 8 resets that clear the worktable faster than another mood board.